Exploring the importance of the Characteristics of Effective Learning

 However you currently use the Characteristics of Effective Learning, there’s usually scope to develop this further.
 So, start here.
 With a new EYFS framework, aim to make more of one of the key features that we’ve had all along.

-Over the coming months we will be hosting webinars and releasing a series of free planning guides, blogs and podcasts.
-If you would like to stay informed please register your interest here: http://eepurl.com/gYfDVf
+Over the coming months we will be hosting webinars and releasing a series of free planning guides, blogs and podcasts as well as our National Briefing to update you on the latest updates and practical guidance on supporting your youngest children and those working with them.
+If you would like to stay informed please register your interest HERE

-In May we will also be hosting a series of webinars focussing on the EYFS and KS1 – To explore our packages click HERE
+Discover our series of webinars focussing on the EYFS and KS1 – click HERE